The TEXT entity (DXF Reference) represents a single line of text.

 Middle (if vertical alignment = 0)

 Text generation flags as int value, use the

 Get/set text generation flag BACKWARDS, for mirrored text along the x-axis.

 Get/set text generation flag UPSIDE_DOWN, for mirrored text along the y-axis.

-Alignments “ALIGNED” and “FIT” are special, they require a second alignment point, text is aligned on the virtual line between these two points and sit vertical at the base line.
+FITare special, they require a second alignment point, the text is aligned on the virtual line between these two points and sits vertically at the baseline.